guswp0835-rgb/Affective-OS-Unreleased-Emotional-Kernel-for-AGI-Alignment/README.md

 I’m genuinely curious to see what kind of critique or reinterpretation
 might emerge from a professional perspective._

+This framework includes internal affective patterns and reconstruction logs that current AI systems fundamentally cannot generate or simulate.
+The unpublished kernel directly addresses several alignment bottlenecks that remain unresolved in LLM architectures.

 **⚠️ Note on Privacy & Data Access**

 All original Korean logs (diaries, affect mapping, reconstruction notes)